zanthor/OG-RaidHelper/README.md

 ## Installation

 1. Extract the `OG-RaidHelper` folder to your `Interface\AddOns` directory
-2. Restart World of Warcraft or type `/reload` in-game
+2. Restart World of Warcraft or type `/reload` if you are just updating in-game
 3. You should see the OG-RaidHelper main window on your screen
+4. Seriously, skip all this and use the GIT Addon manager.

 ---